jakewvincent/mkdnflow.nvim/README.md

     * [ ] Add/remove columns and rows
     * [ ] Horizontal and vertical navigation through tables (with `<Tab>` and `<CR>`?)
 * [ ] Full compatibility with Windows
-* [ ] Add a config option to wrap to the beginning of the document when navigating between links
+* [X] Add a config option to wrap to the beginning of the document when navigating between links (11/08/21)
 * [ ] Function to increase/decrease the level of headings
 * [ ] Jump to in-file locations by `<CR>`ing on links to headings

 ## 🔧 Recent changes
+* 11/08/21: Add option to wrap to beginning/end of file when jumping to next/previous link.
+Off by default.
 * 11/01/21: Added vimdoc documentation
 * 10/30/21: Added capability for manually starting the plugin with `:Mkdnflow`, addressing [issue #5](https://github.com/jakewvincent/mkdnflow.nvim/issues/5)
 * 09/23/21: Fixed [issue #3](https://github.com/jakewvincent/mkdnflow.nvim/issues/3)